Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 What was it like to live on the edges of ancient empires, at the boundaries of the known world?

-Taking us along the sandy caravan routes of Morocco to the freezing winters of the northern Black Sea, from Co-Loa in the Red River valley of Vietnam to the rain-lashed forts south of Hadrian's Wall, Owen Rees explores the powerful empires and diverse peoples in Europe, Asia and Africa beyond the reaches of Greece and Rome.
-In doing so, he offers us a new, brilliantly rich lens with which to understand the ancient world.
+Thanks to archaeological excavations, we now know that these border societies were thriving cultures - just not ones we might expect.
+Taking us along the caravan routes of Morocco to the freezing winters of the northern Black Sea, from Co Loa in the Red River valley of Vietnam to the rain-lashed forts south of Hadrian's Wall, Rees offers us a new, brilliantly rich lens through which to understand the ancient world.

 Über den Autor